WINKgroup/winkit-ios/README.md

 // Since the view controller is handled by HomePresenter, it must be conform to LoginView. extension HomeViewController: LoginView {
-	// implements all LoginView methods/properties
+	// implements all HomeView methods/properties
 }